 Integrity requires service to begin near home.
 This does not mean service ends there.
 But a person should be suspicious of generosity that is grand in public and absent in ordinary duties.
 A parent who serves strangers while neglecting children is disordered.
 A leader who performs compassion while exploiting workers is dishonest.
 A citizen who speaks of justice while refusing basic neighborliness has not yet integrated service into life.

 Service must be paired with competence.
 Good intentions are not enough.
-A person serving children, the poor, the sick, students, clients, or the public should ask whether his help actually helps.
+A person serving children, people in poverty, people who are sick, students, clients, or the public should ask whether his help actually helps.
 Sometimes service requires training, humility, listening, coordination, and restraint.
 Unskilled help can burden those it means to serve.
 Formation through service includes learning to be useful.

 Service also forms gratitude.
 The person who serves learns how much unseen labor sustains life.
 He becomes less likely to treat meals, clean spaces, safe roads, functioning institutions, patient teachers, faithful parents, reliable coworkers, and repaired objects as automatic.
 Gratitude grows when contribution is experienced from the inside.